sous-chefs/rundeck/cookbooks/ms_dotnet35/README.md

 Usage
 =====

-Include the default recipe on a node's runlist to ensure that .NET 3.5 is installed on the system
+Include the default recipe on a node's runlist to ensure that Microsoft .NET Framework 3.5 is installed on the system